abdulrahmankadhem/DL-for-DR-Detection/README.md

 During the course of the fyp, 4 algorithms were finetuned for DR detection and grading.

 This repo includes code used to finetune and thoroughly evaluate ConvNeXt Tiny, which was the best performing algorithm.
-Codes used for binary as well as multiclass classification are included.
+Codes used for binary as well as multiclass classification are provided.

-In addition the repo also includes the full fyp report for those interested in further reading.
+In addition, the repo also includes the full report for those interested in further reading.
+The accompanying project report was co-authored by Abdulrahman Kadhim and Ibrahim Alkhalil as part of a Bachelor’s Final Year Project.
+The report is shared for academic reference only.

 ## Dataset